Lorna Day Counselling Registered MBACP (Accredited).

 I also regularly update my knowledge by doing continual professional development as per BACP requirements.

-In my experience I have worked with those that for example may feel low in mood, have been suffering from depression and are feeling anxious .Sometimes this anxiety can lead on to feeling panicky or suffering from panic attacks.
-There are varying reasons for this that I have been able to enable clients to work through.
+I have worked with those that for example may feel low in mood, have been suffering from depression and are feeling anxious .Sometimes this anxiety can lead on to feeling panicky or suffering from panic attacks.
+There are various reasons for this that I have been able to enable clients to work through.

-Relationship issues, work related stress, bereavement ,low self esteem and health issues are other common issues that bring people to my counselling practice.
+Relationship issues, work related stress, bereavement ,low self esteem, feeling sad and health issues are other common issues that bring people to my counselling practice.
 Some just come for sessions to work out what is triggering them to feel as they feel.
+I have a particular interest in working with grief and loss and also studied this area within my Health and Social Care Degree.

 I have worked as a trained nurse in a hospital and nursing homes and therefore have gained an insight into the types of health and family issues that bring clients to counselling.
 This includes the care of the ill and terminally ill patient .
 I have liased with their family pre and post bereavement and during illness and so I feel I can empathise with the feelings that this can trigger.